 I like to play with both options.

 If you lift the tailbone your lumbar lordosis will increase, particularly if you work at keeping your ribcage over your leg.
 Meanwhile dropping the tailbone decreases or flattens the lumbar lordosis.
 Is one better than the other?
 I'd suggest that both of these are options.

 For myself, the tailbone lifted position with the lower back bent slightly backwards feels better, but note, if you play with the extremes, and move between them you can feel and find for yourself the position that feels just right.
 Part of the reason that I know it feels right is because I've practiced moving smoothly between both extremes.
 I suggest you do the same.

 If you can grab the toe and you find that your hand gets tired it may be time to experiment with wrist position.
-You may find that it is easier to keep a grip if you cock your wrist, so that the muscle of your palm and fingers have more room to contract.
+You may find that it is easier to keep a grip if you bend your wrist, so that the muscle of your palm and fingers have more room to contract.

 As for grabbing the toe, you can try lifting the forefoot to make grabbing easier.
 Then work at pressing the forefoot down (below).

 Or you can try starting with the knee bent.
 Move your torso close to your thigh and grab the toe.
 Pull your torso up while resisting with the big toe, then straighten the knee.

 For a few more options, in particular for how to use your legs, read the very similiar article with a different name: triangle yoga pose